malichao/Software-Testing/README.md

 ### Step 2 Extract Test Coverage data ###

 ### Step 3 Perform Test Reduction ###
+Test reduction is done by using only one line of command.The command format is like:

+	TestReduction.exe [inputFolderName] [outputFolderName]

+For example,'projects_test_coverage' folder contains all the extracted test coverage information and we want to store the reduced test cases in 'result' folder,then we can use the following command:

+	TestReduction.exe projects_test_coverage\ result\

+Then we can see all the reduced test cases in the 'result' folder.

 ### Step 4 Apply Reduced Test Cases Back to the Projects ###